Tub Bathing your Baby

 What do I need to know about tub bathing my baby?

-You may tub bathe your baby after his umbilical cord falls off.
+You may tub bathe your baby after his or her umbilical cord falls off.
 If your baby was circumcised, wait until the area has healed before you bathe him or her in a tub.
 Bathe your baby in a baby bathtub for the first 6 months.
 You can also use a clean sink or plastic basin lined with a clean towel.
 Bathe your baby 2 or 3 times each week during the first year.
-Bathing more often can dry out his delicate skin.
+Bathing more often can dry out his or her delicate skin.